-We have audited Harrison County, Mississippi's (the County) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2021.
-The County's major federal programs are identified in the summary of auditors' results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Harrison County, Mississippi's (the County's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the County's major federal program for the year ended September 30, 2022.
+The County's major federal program is identified in the summary of auditors' results section of the accompanying Schedule of Findings and Questioned Costs.